This type is meant to model operations like in functions, or the method on - specifically, the way that they recursively unwrap .

 type T4 = any

-Extracts the type of the this parameter for a function type, or unknownif the function type has no this parameter.
+Extracts the type of the this parameter for a function type, or unknownif the function type has no parameter.

 example